Auxtine/Sales-budget-performance-dashboard/README.md

 2. Open it in Power BI Desktop on your computer

-3. If you want a quick look without opening Power BI, you can also view the screenshot or PDF preview included in the repo.
+3. If you want a quick look without opening Power BI, you can also view the screenshot included in the repo.
  ![Dashboard Preview](https://github.com/Auxtine/Sales-budget-performance-dashboard/edit/main/sales-budget-performance-dashboard.png)